 In its Business and Education Survey 2015, speaking to over 3, 500 business and education leaders, the body said two thirds of firms feel secondary schools were not effective at preparing young people for work and could do more to help students get on the career ladder more easily.

-Businesses and schools “still worlds apart” when it comes to getting young people ready for the world of work.
+The BCC’s director general John Longworth said businesses and schools were ‘still worlds apart when it comes to getting young people ready for the world of work.

 Youth unemployment rates are still three times the overall unemployment rate and the BCC has called on action from ministers, schools and businesses alike, saying firms should work more with local schools to help plug skills gaps and ease the transition from school to the workplace.

 Three key areas were highlighted as important to work on in order to better bridge the gap between the worlds of education and work.

 (1) Embed key skills for work in the curriculum

 The top five entry level skills that firms value most were communication (88 per cent), literacy (69 per cent), numeracy (64 per cent), computer literacy (56 per cent) and teamwork (53 per cent).